 5 things you need to know before you start using cloth nappies

-Since we started cloth diapering with Clem, I’ve become a cloth evangelist.
+Since we started using cloth nappies with Clem, I’ve become a cloth evangelist.
 Seriously, I’ve told all my mum friends, many non-mum friends and a few random strangers about the amazing benefits of cloth.
 I can’t believe using reusable nappies isn’t more widespread - it’s better for the environment, better for baby’s bottom, better for your purse.
 And while there’s a little bit more work, it’s actually very straightforward once you’re in a routine.

 When I’m on a cloth-vangelist mission, one of the big questions I get back is “where do I start?”.
 This is an understandable question, given that the world of cloth nappies can seem big and confusing!
 So here are my must-have tips for getting started with reusable nappies.